 Check the difference between Size and Size on disk fields.
 In the example below, users had a few personal files only, but settings and temporary files were compressed from 766 to 576 megabytes (compression rate is almost 25%).

-You can also compress Program Files and ProgramData folders, but never compress Windows folder or whole system drive!
+You can also compress Program Files and ProgramData folders, but please do not attempt to compress the Windows folder or the whole system drive!
 System files must be uncompressed while Windows starts.